a100kpm/alias_detect/README.md

 # alias_detect
 # Trying to detect if some person are playing on dota2 account that don't belong to them
-# Machine learning for the Automatic detection is in python
+# Machine learning for the automatic detection is in python